ivan-hc/AM/README.md

 **Description**:

 This is a flag to use in "`-i`" to install Toolpack programs, in "`-l`" to list all available Toolpacks, and "`-q`" to search the Toolpack list.
 Toolpack is a collection of programs external to the "AM" database.
 Visit https://github.com/Azathothas/Toolpacks to learn more.

+NOTE, for installations you can use "`.toolpack`" as the package extension instead of using the flag.

 ------------------------------------------------------------------------
 ### `--user`, `appman`